WIOSymphony/WIOSym_InfoChannel/README.md

 # This is a Public repository for the WIOSymphony project
-Go to the Wiki of this repositior to find main info.
+Go to our Wiki to find main info: https://github.com/WIOSymphony/WIOSym_InfoChannel/wiki.
 See you there!
-To be updated